 The Ministry of Finance of China issued the notice on the Interim Provisions on the Accounting Treatment Regarding Carbon Emissions Right Trading in December 2019.
-The MEE also released a notice in 2019, officially launching the monitoring, reporting and verification of carbon emission data and requiring all regions to submit the list of key emitters in the power generation sector.
+The Ministry of Ecology and Environment also released a notice in 2019, officially launching the monitoring, reporting and verification of carbon emission data and requiring all regions to submit the list of key emitters in the power generation sector.